telent/speckled/README.md

   `(optional (optional (optional g0 g1) g2) gn)`

+* `(filter-solns g expr )` acccepts a group pattern `g` and filters the solutions it produces such that the result is only the solutions for which the `expr` is true.
+See SPARQL FILTER, but note that the filter expression in Speckled is *outside* the group (i.e. [where it logically ought to be](https://www.w3.org/TR/sparql11-query/#sparqlCollectFilters)) not inside it where SPARQL syntax expects it.

 * `(bind [(? :v) expr (? :v2) expr2 ...] g1)` to define new variable
  names `v`, `v2` etc and give them values derived from the variables in `g1`.
  See [SPARQL `BIND`](https://www.w3.org/TR/sparql11-query/#bind)